The otherworldly atmosphere at CPAC as Trump waits in the wings

 “The one thing that I think Fox has a good argument about is, it’s their job to report the news.
 And so they report the news and they’re being sued for defamation

 “I mean, you can like or not like what the news is.
-But it’s your job to report it,” he said.
+But it’s your job to report it,” the former CNN contributor said.

 Of course some of those right-wing media personalities went a lot further than “reporting” on the outright lies about election workers and voting machines that Mr Trump’s lawyers were happily spreading: some openly supported them.